 The fleet management team’s push to find new, innovative ways to reduce its carbon impact is part of a broader University-wide commitment to protect the environment.
 UVA’s five-year Sustainability Plan, which launched in April 2016, identifies 23 goals and over 100 actions that strive for the vitality of our environment, health, and investments, both locally and globally.

 “Reducing our fleet’s emissions helps move the University toward meeting those goals, including a commitment to reduce greenhouse gas emissions by 25% below 2009 levels by 2025,” said Duffy.

 The route to achieve this accreditation over the past two years involved multiple departments within Facilities Management, including the department’s leadership as well as staff members within Maintenance, the Office for Sustainability, Environmental Resources and Construction & Renovation Services.

 “Collaboration was instrumental to the accreditation,” Duffy said.

 Sustainability Program Manager for Buildings & Operations Jesse Warren and Environmental Projects Manager Jess Wenger assisted with the development of a Sustainable Fleet Plan, which includes data examining the impact of reducing fuel consumption and emissions and was required for the accreditation process.
-Fleet Service Coordinator John Jordan and Newcomb Zone Manager Jamie Joyner worked with Duffy to research the use of electric vehicles at other universities and Project Services staff installed the infrastructure necessary to charge electric vehicles.
+Fleet Service Coordinator John Jordan and Newcomb Zone Manager Jamie Joyner worked with Duffy to research the use of electric vehicles at other universities and Construction & Renovation Services staff installed the infrastructure necessary to charge electric vehicles.

 The fleet management team is continuing to examine the fleet’s fuel consumption and emissions on an ongoing basis and is planning for additional alternative energy vehicles to join the fleet in the future.